Table of Contents

 2. Omelets

-You might have been adding veggies, cheese, herbs, and a whole lot of other stuffing to your omelet, right?
-But did you know that sprouts could make a way for it too?
+You might have added veggies, cheese, herbs, and other stuffing to your omelet, right?
+But did you know that sprouts could also make way for it?
 Yes, try making an egg white omelet with sprouts for a savory meal.
 You are sure to enjoy the goodness along with the taste!

 3. Stir-Fries

-Add a variety of sprouts to your dinner salad or simply stir-fry them with other vegetables.
+Add a variety of sprouts to your dinner salad, or stir-fry them with other vegetables.
 Having sprouts in the evening will also ensure a light meal.

 4. Pancakes

-Tired of those pancakes with maple syrup and/or banana?
+Tired of those pancakes with maple syrup and banana?
 Give that good old version a healthy twist with sprouts.
-Just pack in your pancake mix with alfalfa sprouts, herbs, and veggies, and enjoy a wholesome meal with a wonderful taste.
+Just pack your pancake mix with alfalfa sprouts, herbs, and veggies, and enjoy a wholesome meal with a beautiful taste.

 5. Sandwiches

-Needless to say, sprouts taste the best when packed in between two slices of bread.
-Add your favorite topping or veggies to this delight and you are sure to make this a part of your everyday breakfast.
+Sprouts taste the best when packed in between two slices of bread.
+Add your favorite topping or veggies to this delight, and you will make this a part of your breakfast.

 Read Also – Excellent Benefits of Chia Seeds for Hair, How to Use, and Daily Dosage